Invisible Invaders: Reception

 The movie had only a short run but became a minor cult film on television.
 Jacobs says it had "unprecedented success in 1962 prime-time TV showings, after low ratings as a late night movie".
 For example, Invisible Invaders was shown on Chicago's WFLD in 1971 as part of its well-known "Science Fiction Theater" program.
 TCM ran the film as part of a monster movie marathon on New Year's Day 2007.

-Critical response

 Film critic Emanuel Levy rated the film 3 out of 5 stars.
 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said, "Though clearly a product of its own time and a low budget, Invisible Invaders is engaging and fast-paced, riddled with genuinely inspired twists alongside breathtaking implausibilities".
+Writing in AllMovie, critic Bruce Eder described the film as "an interesting idea for a movie, executed not badly within the context of its time" with "performances [that] are decent, if at times a bit over the top."
+The film is described on Turner Classic Movies as "the inspiration for Night of the Living Dead," noting that "the severe lack of funds obviously influenced the producer's decision to make the aliens invisible."
+Writing on DVD Talk, critic Adam Tyner noted that "Invisible Invaders doesn't exactly hold up to scrutiny," that the film's "pace is this side of glacial," and that "there's nearly as much narration as there is actual dialogue."

 Home media

 Invisible Invaders was first released to the home video market on VHS videotape in 1996 by MGM/UA Home Video.
 The film was released on DVD by MGM Home Entertainment in 2003, packaged with Journey to the Seventh Planet as part of their Midnite Movies series.
 The Blu-ray edition, released in July 2016 by Kino Lorber, featured a full-length audio commentary by film historians Tom Weaver and Dr. Robert J. Kiss.